NogueraMateo/FastAPI-Integrations/README.md

 GOOGLE_OAUTH_SECRET_KEY=your_google_oauth_secret_key
 ```

-Your secret keys could be any string, but it is better for the security of the API to generate a long and more secure string.
-You can generate it using this command in the terminal:
+Your secret keys can be any string, but for better security of the API, it is recommended to generate long, secure strings.
+You can generate them using the following command in the terminal:

 ```bash
 openssl rand -hex 32
 ```
-As a result, it'll generate a long string like this **`210b48bdfe0d703e820b93361e3178add9f18af8d0fadfecdd508446a780cc29`**.
+This will generate a long string like **`210b48bdfe0d703e820b93361e3178add9f18af8d0fadfecdd508446a780cc29`**.
-I suggest, generating a different string for each Secret Key and replace it up there.
+It is suggested to generate a different string for each secret key and replace the placeholder values accordingly.

 ```ini
 # Zoom API Configuration